 In addition to functional core strength, many trainees want a trim or even chiseled ["cut"] abdomen.
 Please understand that, even if it is strong, your midsection won't look good if its muscles are covered by a layer of fat.

 In particular, eating correctly should be a priority, and you may be wise to use a proper dose of cardio as well.

-If you'll pay the price, you can have a strong, attractive midsection.
+If you'll make the effort, you can have a strong, attractive midsection.

 Core exercises related pages to help further